 - Dance cultivates joy.

 While our Dancing Through Parkinson's and Dancing Through Life classes remain closed through Sunday, May 31, our team is working to create new online programs that will allow us to stay engaged with our Parkinson's participants and other important members of our community.
 During this time of isolation, it is so important that we find ways to stay connected.
 If you'd like to support this exciting new initiative, please donate here.

 If you have any questions or need more information, please email our Community Engagement Manager, K., at: [email protected], or leave a message on our office line at: 424-229-2141, and we'll respond as quickly as possible.

 "Dance has a different effect on patients and in these individuals, it's extraordinary because it's sort of a backdoor into therapy.
 It allows them to have a certain fluidity in their movements.
 They're improving in balance, they're improving in their activities of daily living, they're improving socially and also in their attitude toward their life."

 James Young, MD, Rehabilitation Physician, Rush University Medical Center, Chicago, IL

-This activity is supported in part by the California Arts Council, a state agency, and the National Endowment for the Arts, a federal agency.
+This organization is supported, in part, by the Los Angeles County Board of Supervisors through the Los Angeles County Arts Commission, the Los Angeles City Department of Cultural Affairs, the California Arts Council, a state agency, and the National Endowment for the Arts, a federal agency.